VidVidex/HDL-on-PYNQ/README.md

 In my case I want the value of signal `sum` to be available to the outside world.

 To do this, find the process (it should be around line 215) and do the following:

-- connect your signals to the internal registers.
+- Connect your signals to the internal registers.
 In my case that means connecting `sum` to `slv_reg2`.
 Do this outside the switch statement to make sure the register is always refreshed.
-- comment out or delete all switch cases for your output registers.
+- Comment out or delete all switch cases for your output registers.
-In my case my output register is `slv_reg2` so I'll comment out the code from `when b"10" =>` to the `end loop;`
+In my case my output register is `slv_reg2`, so I'll comment out the code from `when b"10" =>` to the `end loop;`
 - comment out or delete the statements for your output registers in the `when others` block

 At the end your process should look similar to this.